dgroomes/mongodb-playground/README.md

 As a pre-requisite, you must install Mongo.
 See the [Installing Mongo](#installing-mongo) section for options.

 1. Start the MongoDB server
-1. Load the database with Zip Code test data (this is from the official Mongo site):
+1. Load the database with Zip Code test data from the state of Georgia (GA) (this is from the official Mongo site):
-   * `mongoimport data/zips.json`
+   * `mongoimport --db test --collection zips data/zips_GA.json`
 1. Start a shell session:
    * `mongo`
 1. Switch to the `test` database (this is the database with the Zip Code data)